 The Rise Of FAAS

-Failure as a Service (FAAS) is the process of providing rapid prototyping, visualization, and other fast fail methods to help firms plan accordingly.
-While this has been a minor part of the industry for quite some time, it’s becoming an increasingly popular service for many technology consulting firms to offer clients.
+Failure as a Service (FAAS) is the process of providing rapid prototyping, visualization, and other fast-fail methods to help firms plan accordingly.
+While this has been a minor part of the industry for quite some time, it’s becoming an increasingly popular service for many technologies consulting firms to offer clients.

 Being able to identify when something isn’t working, as well as how to fix and improve it, has been a concept in the business world for quite some time.
 With new technologies, this has become increasingly prominent in the IT consulting world.
 As such, it could be a key differentiator between winners and losers in the industry.